Kaslo May Long Weekend Celebrations

 Show n' Shine

 If you're a car buff, this is the event for you.
-Fancy vehicles from across British Columbia, the Prairie Provinces and the USA Pacific Northwest gather on the Sunday of the May Long Weekend to show off their vehicles on the streets of Kaslo.
-Register and view photos from 2019: Kaslo Show and Shine.
+For more than 25 years fancy vehicles from across British Columbia, the Prairie Provinces and the USA Pacific Northwest gather on the Sunday of the May Long Weekend to show off their vehicles on the streets of Kaslo.
+If you're interested in joining the show, register your vehicle at Kaslo Show and Shine.

 Show n' Shine Info

 Whether you are a vintage car enthusiast, skate boarder, logging sports lover or simply enjoy the sunshine, there's something for everyone.
-Come find awesome!
+Come find awesome in Kaslo this May!

 The Story of Kaslo